What is APR?

 Representative APR is the amount that a company has to show.
 It’s based on the amount of interest that 51% of their applicants will successfully receive.
 This does not mean that you are guaranteed to receive a loan with that interest amount, as the rest of the 49% could receive a different rate.

 At the same time, the rule is that at least 51% of applicants get a loan at that rate, so it could be that more than 51% have received that rate.
 However, the people who don’t get that rate most often get a higher rate.

 This can actually be particularly confusing when it comes to payday loans.
-There are situations where the APR can be significantly higher on a payday loan than on a longer term loan, but actually cost less overall.
+There are situations where the APR can be significantly higher on a short-term loan than on a longer-term loan but actually cost less overall.

 The compounded interest point is important with regards to payday loans, especially if you need to roll them over.
-A big part of the point of payday loans is that they’re not meant to be rolled over – they’re meant to be paid off in one go.
+A big part of the point of this loan option is that it’s not meant to be rolled over – they’re meant to be paid off in one go.